Lucass2021/Portfolio/README.md

 ## 📝 Description

->💻 Personal Portfolio with my personal projects.
+>💻 Personal Portfolio with my personal projects, the main porpuse is to show what i've done recently.

 ---